norenma/talang--vning-elevators/README.md

 Have fun!
 This is not a trap.
 It is a code challenge to check coding style etc. If there are features you don't have time to add or if you have future changes in mind, write comments or document them.

-### Deliver Your Solution

-Add the code to a github or bitbucket repository.
-You can also make an archive of the project and e-mail it to us.
-We would like to see your solution within 7 days.

 ## Build And Run (as is)

 As the project is, the Spring app can be started as seen below.